Malcolm206/Predicting_California_Wildfires/README.md

 For each of the features, the previous week's and previous month's averages were created for the final data set.

+Another factor that influences the likelihood of a wildfire occuring is the human population.
+Many wildfires are due to humans; some of the most common causes are burning debris, unattended camp fires and eletrical lines ([Frontline Wildfire](https://www.frontlinewildfire.com/what-causes-wildfires/)).
+The data on population and area of the counties was gathered from The California State Association of Counties ([CSAC](https://www.counties.org/data-and-research)).

 ## Exploratory Data Analysis

 We first check to see the number of weeks that have wildfires started and those that don't.